salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 interface HTMLTemplateFile {
     fileType: 'html';
     fileName: string;

     // List of unique components referenced in the template componentReferences?: ComponentReference[];

     /**
      * Static resources referenced in a module.
 For example: 'src' attribute value of an <img>, <source> tag.
      * Will be collected only if the url is fully statically analyzable */ staticResources?: StaticResourceReference[];

     // Template in AST format starting with the root <template> node.
-Note: this is a partial AST experimentalAST?: Node;
+    // Note: this part of the metadata is retaining the existing shape with a
+    // few additions(slot names, event listeners, lwc:dom, lwc:dynamic)
+    experimentalAST?: string;
 }

 // Represents a component referenced in the template.